onyx-platform/engraver/README.md

 $ engraver cluster teardown --cluster-id dev
 ```

 This will delete all EC2 instances in your VPC, then delete the VPC entirely.

-#### Generated Files
+Thanks for playing!

 ### License